fr0gger03/audiobookshelf/DOCKER_DEPLOYMENT.md

 # AudioBookShelf Docker Compose Deployment

-This directory contains a Docker Compose setup for AudioBookShelf with NGINX reverse proxy, optimized for single-node deployment on rpi4.
+This directory contains a Docker Compose setup for AudioBookShelf with NGINX reverse proxy, optimized for single-node deployment.

 ## 🗂️ File Structure